St. Scholastica Spotlight

 We hope you enjoy our production.

-All lectures are free, open to the public and begin both virtually via Zoom Webinar and in person in the Mitchell Auditorium at 7:30 p.m CST.
-Register now for an upcoming lecture.
+All lectures are free, open to the public, and held virtually online and in person in the Mitchell Auditorium at 7:30 p.m.
+CT.
+Livestream links are available on each event page.
+More information about upcoming lectures.

 The Braegelman Program in Catholic Studies at St. Scholastica explores the Catholic intellectual tradition with students and the larger community.
 All events are open to the public and free of charge.
 Please note the times and locations for each event.
 For more information, contact Kevin Vaughan at firstname.lastname@example.org.